ShareFacebook Twitter AddThis

 All regional semi-finalists will be allocated a professional chef mentor in the spirit of collaboration and support from the top down.
 This professional mentorship will add an invaluable new layer of support allowing all the young talents succeeding in the application round to prepare fully for one of the 12 regional competitions.
 This is in addition to final mentorship of a renowned chef that each regional finalist will be allocated ahead of the Grand Finale, as per previous editions.

 This year, the “Golden Rules” used to assess each young chef fall into three categories instead of five:

 Candidates will have their applications evaluated by ALMA, International School of Italian Cuisine against the Golden Rules in order to be shortlisted for the regional finals.

 Any young chef in the world can apply to represent one of 50 key countries along with their signature dish recipe (a first or main course).

 To qualify, chefs must be 30-years-old or younger and have at least one year of experience working in a restaurant as a chef, sous chef or chef de partie.
 The complete list of competition requirements will be available on the application website.

 Start exploring and researching your signature dish and make sure you check your eligibility and the updated competition rules.

-The full details of the competition and regulations are available for download in English, Italian, Spanish, Chinese Mandarin, Russian, Japanese, French, Portuguese and German.
+The full details of the competition and regulations will be soon available for download in English, Italian, Spanish, Chinese Mandarin, Russian, Japanese, French, Portuguese and German.